568

 – Winny

-Jul 27, 2015 at 20:17
+Commented Jul 27, 2015 at 20:17

 • 2

 \$\begingroup\$ For the usage, should those literal strings be used regardless of the name and invocation of the program, or should it substitute the correct invocation for the leading gist?
-I'm thinking particularly of cases like Java, which doesn't support hashbangs. \$\endgroup\$ Jul 27, 2015 at 20:32
+I'm thinking particularly of cases like Java, which doesn't support hashbangs. \$\endgroup\$ Commented Jul 27, 2015 at 20:32

 • \$\begingroup\$ Literal string, I think. \$\endgroup\$